BSHaidar/CancerScreener/README.md

 ![Confusion matrix for CNN Classifier](Figures/CM_Best_Model.png)

+# Process
+The image categories were completely unbalanced.
+Almost 50% of images pertained to one category, another 20% were distributed between 2 other categories, and the final 30% were spread in the remaining 4 categories.
+We tried to run our model using various class weights to remedy this imbalance in data but this strategy yielded poor results.

+Our dataset was broken down as follows: 64% training, 16% validation, 20% testing.
+We decided that we needd to augment our training data set.
+We created a function that would create various images from each of the under represented categories and manipulated like rotate, blurr, shear, etc. so we can balance the data set.
+Our training data set increased from over 6400 images to over 30000 images.

+We built 3 Convolutional Neural Networks (CNN) and used transfer learning from 2 other pre-built models.
+Many iterations of each model and hyperparameter tuning were performed like:
+- Adding/removing layers
+- Batch Normalization
+- Droupout
+_ L2 Reguralization
+- Learning Rate
+- Dilation Rate
+- Learning Rate on Plateau
+- Optimizers: Stochastic Gradient Descent and ADAM
 # 3. **Next Steps**
 ## 3a) **Model Improvement**
 Our best model performed at a precision and recall of 76%.
 That model has 11 convolutional layers.
 We believe that in order to make it perform better we need to implement the following: